 When the Engineer finds the materials furnished, work performed, or the finished product is not in conformity with the Contract, or the PF for an element’s process is less than 0.75 and has resulted in an inferior or unsatisfactory product, the work or material shall be removed and replaced or otherwise corrected by and at the expense of the Contractor.
 When the PF for any process is 0.75 or greater, the finished quantity of work represented by the process will be accepted at the calculated pay factor.

 Materials will be sampled and tested by the Contractor and the Department per subsection 106.06 and with procedures contained in the Department’s Field Materials Manual.
-The approximate quantity represented by each sample will be as set forth in subsection 106.06, Tables 106-2 and 106-3.
+The approximate quantity represented by each sample will be as set forth in subsection 106.06, Table 106-3.
 Additional samples may be selected and tested at the Engineer’s discretion.

 Incentive and Disincentive Payments (I/DP) will be made based on a statistical analysis that yields Pay Factors (PF) and Quality Levels (QL).
-The PF and QL will be made based on test results for the elements of compressive strength and pavement thickness thickness (compressive strength criteria) or the elements of flexural strength and pavement thickness (flexural strength criteria).
-The Department will indicate in the plans whether compressive strength or flexural strength criteria will be used.
-If the acceptance criteria are not indicated, flexural strength criteria shall be used.
+The PF and QL will be made based on test results for the elements of compressive strength and pavement thickness.

-Incentive or Disincentive payment will not be made for thickness of concrete pavement furnished by the Contractor and placed by others.

-When compressive strength criteria are indicated, then the QL will be calculated for the elements of compressive strength and pavement thickness on a process basis.
-When flexural strength criteria are indicated, then the QL will be calculated for the elements of flexural strength and pavement thickness on a process basis.
+The QL will be calculated for the elements of compressive strength and pavement thickness on a process basis.
 A process will consist of the test results from a series of random samples.
 Test results determined to have sampling or testing errors will not be used.
 All materials produced will be assigned to a process.
 Changes in mix design, design pavement thickness, or a break of more than 120 working days between placements will create a new process.
 The following is provided to clarify changes in processes for each element:

 Construction of mainline pavement, including the shoulders if placed with the mainline, is a single process for the compressive or flexural strength element, when the mix design does not change and there is not a break of more than 120 days between placements.